How to treat yellow leaves on bay tree

 Bay sucker insects: These insects feed on the sap of bay tree leaves, causing them to yellow and wither.
 The presence of sticky leaves and black sooty mold can indicate a bay sucker infestation.
 Regularly inspect the tree and apply insecticidal oil in the spring to control the population.

-See also How to get through a funeral
+See also How to draw a croissant

 Fungal diseases: Diseases like powdery mildew, black spot, or root rot can also lead to yellowing leaves.
 Powdery mildew appears as a white, powdery coating on the leaves, while black spot causes dark spots and wilting.
 Root rot is characterized by a dark and mushy root system.
 Proper watering and sanitation practices, as well as fungicidal treatments, may be necessary to treat these diseases.